 Please also see the two previous questions.
-The Netherlands Gambling Authority currently expects that licence applications will be processed in the latter half of 2020, with the online gaming and betting market opening on 1 January 2021.
+The Netherlands Gambling Authority currently expects that licence applications will be processed 1 January 2021, with the online gaming and betting market opening half a year later.
 As of yet, it is unknown when precisely applications can be made.

 No, not officially.
 The Remote Gambling Act was adopted by the Dutch Senate on 19 February 2019.
 At the moment, the Ministry of Justice and Security is working out the details.
 When it has done so, the definitive licence conditions can be drafted.
-The Netherlands Gambling Authority currently intends to process licence applications in the latter half of 2020, with the online gaming and betting market opening on 1 January 2021.
+The Netherlands Gambling Authority currently intends to process licence applications on 1 January 2021, with the online gaming and betting market opening half a year later.
 However, it is not yet known whether this timeline will remain feasible.

 Please also see the previous question.
-The Netherlands Gambling Authority currently expects that licence applications will be processed in the latter half of 2020, with the online gaming and betting market opening on 1 January 2021.
+The Netherlands Gambling Authority currently expects that licence applications will be processed on 1 January 2021, with the online gambling and betting market opening half a year later.
 However, these dates are in no way official yet.

 The Netherlands Gambling Authority already has a number of administrative instruments at its disposal under the current statutory regime.
 These include the imposition of fines.
 The expansion of the Betting and Gaming Act will convey additional powers.
 In future, the Netherlands Gambling Authority will be able to issue binding instructions compelling payment service providers, marketing companies and other facility services to cease offering services to unlicensed betting and gaming operators.
 It will also be possible to compel app stores to prohibit apps that can be used for betting and gaming.
 As things stand, payment service providers and app stores occasionally offer cooperation to this end already, albeit on a voluntary basis.